opendxl/opendxl-databus-client-java/docs/_sources/Transactions-producer-consumer-example.rst.txt

            };
        }

-Producer thread runs until sample stops or an exception is triggered.
+The Producer thread runs, producing records in a transaction, until the sample stops or an exception occurs.
-When this happens the while loop breaks.
-Until that, the producer sends the produced records in a transaction.

-First the producer calls the ``initTransactions()`` method to enable transactions in the producer.
+First, the producer invokes the ``initTransactions()`` method to enable transactions in the producer.

-Then executes in the loop the ``beginTransactionsMethod()`` to start a new Transaction.
+Next, in the loop, it invokes the ``beginTransactionsMethod()`` to start a new Transaction.

-| After this the producer creates batch of messages (with an associated
-  producer record) to send in the transaction.
+After this, the producer creates a batch of messages (with an associated producer record) to send in the transaction.
 The number of messages created for the transaction is determined by the value of the ``TRANSACTION_MESSAGES_NUMBER``.
-| Each producer record is created calling to the ``getProducerRecord()``
+Each producer record is created by invoking the ``getProducerRecord()`` method.
-  method.

 .. code:: java